Incontinence

 CARDIOVASCULAR ASSESSMENT

-Certain cardiac conditions, such as heart failure and cardiac arrhythmias, can place patients at greater risk for nocturia, difficulty getting to the toilet in time before urine leakage, and a greater risk for falls.
-Clinicians must consider that diuretics used in the treatment of heart failure may contribute to urinary incontinence (WOCN, 2016).
+Certain cardiac conditions, such as heart failure and cardiac arrhythmias, can place patients at greater risk for nocturia, difficulty getting to the toilet in time before urine leakage, and falls.
+Clinicians must consider that diuretics used in the treatment of heart failure may contribute to urinary incontinence (WOCN, 2021).

 ENDOCRINE ASSESSMENT

 A neurologic assessment is critical for a patient with urinary incontinence.
 Urination is regulated by spinal cord reflex centers, the micturition center in the pons, and cortical and subcortical areas in the brain.
-The sacral spinal cord segments 2–4 (S2–4) play a pivotal role in the voiding process, providing for relaxation of the internal and external sphincters and facilitating the flow of urine (Lehman, 2015).
+The sacral spinal cord segments 2–4 (S2–4) play a pivotal role in the voiding process, providing for the relaxation of the internal and external sphincters and facilitating the flow of urine.

 Several neurologic conditions can affect voiding.
 Stroke and Parkinson’s disease are associated with urinary incontinence, in particular urge urinary incontinence.
-Multiple sclerosis and spinal cord injury are associated with neurogenic bladder and impaired bladder contraction (Abrams et al., 2017).
+Multiple sclerosis and spinal cord injury are associated with neurogenic bladder and impaired bladder contraction (Gill, 2022).

 Genitourinary Assessment